MahdiAhmedMC/Enderite/README.md

 As this is a beta, most features are not implemented and isn't obtainable in survival

 I hope you enjoy the Mod when it releases PROPERLY

+# Note:
+how do i add spears, how do i add armor toughness and knockback resistance